Press Releases and FAQS

 FOR IMMEDIATE RELEASE:

-This first volume of a two-volume series tells the story of how Thomas Jefferson became a mentor for the young Virginian farm boy, harnessing Lewis’s love of exploration and danger for “secret service,” as official spying was known in the day.
+This first volume of a two-volume series tells the story of how Thomas Jefferson became a mentor to the young Virginian farm boy and harnessed Lewis’s love of exploration and danger for “secret service,” as official spying was known in the day.
 Lewis and Clark became part of a select group that the government used for clandestine missions.
+Men in Jefferson’s position found it useful to engage their own spies and agents.

-Turnbow describes the powerful interests in the new nation that created divided and fluid loyalties.
-Spies were everywhere.
-Men in Jefferson’s position found it useful to engage spies and agents for their own purposes.
-The explorer found himself entangled in shadowy networks of double-agents, scoundrels, and highway robbers on the southwestern frontier as he worked to perform Jefferson’s mission to extend the nation’s boundaries to the Pacific and Rio Grande.
-In that role, Lewis also became a threat to the most powerful and despicable double-agent in American history.
+As Lewis would learn, powerful interests in the new nation developed divided loyalties, and spies were everywhere.
+Turnbow describes how Lewis found himself entangled in shadowy networks of double-agents, scoundrels, and highway robbers as he worked to perform Jefferson’s mission to extend the nation’s boundaries to the Pacific and Rio Grande.
+In that role, Lewis also became a threat to the most powerful and despicable spy in American history.

-As the United States takes stock of its 250-year story, Jefferson’s Spy: The Secret Life of Meriwether Lewis examines the secret role Lewis played in creating the nation Americans enjoy today.
-Whether Meriwether Lewis sacrificed his life in that mission or whether the obstacles he faced overwhelmed him may be clearer through this fresh look at Lewis’s relationship with his mentor, Thomas Jefferson, and the extraordinary American life Jefferson selected Lewis to live.
+As the United States takes stock of its 250 years, this book examines the secret role Meriwether Lewis played in creating the nation Americans enjoy today.
+Whether Lewis gave his life in his mission or whether the obstacles he faced overwhelmed him may be clearer with this fresh look at his relationship with his mentor, Thomas Jefferson, and the extraordinary American life he was given an opportunity to live.

 For more information: